Ariana Grande: 2008–2013: Career beginnings and Nickelodeon

 In December 2011, Grande released her first single, "Put Your Hearts Up", which was recorded for a potential teen-oriented pop album that was never issued.
 She later disowned the track for its bubblegum pop sound, saying she had no interest in recording music of that genre.
 The song was later certified Gold by the Recording Industry Association of America (RIAA).
 On a second soundtrack, Victorious 2.0, released on June 5, 2012, as an extended play, she supplied vocals as part of the show's cast for the song "5 Fingaz to the Face".
 The third and final soundtrack, Victorious 3.0, was released on November 6, 2012, which featured a duet by Grande and Victoria Justice titled "L.A.
 Boyz", with an accompanying music video being released shortly after.
 In December 2012, Grande collaborated on the single version of "Popular Song", a duet with British singer and songwriter Mika.

 After four seasons, Victorious was not renewed, with the finale airing in February 2013.
 Grande starred as Snow White in the pantomime-style musical theatre production A Snow White Christmas with Charlene Tilton and Neil Patrick Harris at the Pasadena Playhouse.
 She played Amanda Benson in Swindle, a 2013 Nickelodeon film adaptation of the children's book of the same name.
 Meanwhile, Nickelodeon created Sam & Cat, an iCarly and Victorious spin-off starring Jennette McCurdy and Grande.
 Grande and McCurdy reprised their roles as Cat Valentine and Sam Puckett on the buddy sitcom, which paired the characters as roommates who form an after-school babysitting business.
-The pilot aired on June 8, 2013, and the network immediately picked up the show.
-The next month, Nickelodeon doubled Sam & Cats original 20-episode order for season one, making it a 40-episode season.
-Despite its success in the ratings, the series was canceled after 35 episodes.
-The final episode aired on July 17, 2014.